 Most power tools and portable products currently sold use Lithium Ion batteries made up of one or more cells.
 The information below can be accessed by clicking the symbol to expand a section.
 This information is a guide only, for full details please refer to the user manual provided with each battery type.
-Mains power is also included as a reference.
+Mains power is also included a for comparison.

 Lithium Ion (Li-ion)